rvflash/awql/README.md

 -s to append a copy of output to the given file
 -c used to enable cache
 -v used to print more informations
+-A Disable automatic rehashing.
+This option is on by default, which enables table and column name completion -V Google API version to use
 ````

 ### And, make your first call